BigAnteater/KVM-GPU-Passthrough/README.md

 To prepare, make sure you have virtualization enabled in your BIOS.

+Create your own rom (optional) from a windows dual boot install Download your rom from with a bios with nvidia-settings.

 For AMD this could be done by enabling

   • IOMMU